Mayank-53/bfhl-api/README.md

 ### Customization

-You can customize the following in `utils/userUtils.js`:
+I've made the following customizable in `utils/userUtils.js`:
 - Default user name
 - Email address
 - Roll number

+Feel free to modify these according to your needs!

 ## 🚀 Deployment